Wesco (oil company)

-Wesco is a Michigan company that operates convenience stores throughout West Michigan.
+Wesco Inc. is a company that operates convenience stores throughout Michigan, mostly in West Michigan.
 It is based in North Muskegon, Michigan.

 History

 Wesco was founded in 1952 by Bud Westgate.
 In the 1980s and 1990s, the company expanded by acquiring Rengo Oil (15 stores) and Weaver Oil (19 stores).
 Wesco now owns and operates a bulk fuel and propane business under the name Wesco Energy, along with six Subway locations and six Wesco Deli locations.

 Locations

-Wesco is a chain of 53 convenience stores based in Muskegon, Michigan.
+Wesco operates 55 stores.
+Most of them are along the Lake Michigan shoreline between Holland and Benzonia, particularly in Holland, Grand Haven and Muskegon.
+A few are located as far east as Adrian.
+There are two, each across the road from each other, in Fruitport.

 Some locations feature a deli that serves pizza and sandwiches.
 At some locations, they are also known for their popcorn.

 Wesco Bakery

 Wesco has a bakery in Norton Shores, Michigan where they make "Fresh Every Day" Donuts, Muffins, Cookies, and more.
 Many Wesco locations also have in-store bakeries.

 Wesco Deli

-Wesco operates 6 Wesco Deli locations in Grand Haven, Fremont, New Era, Whitehall, Belding, and Rothbury.
+Wesco operates 6 Wesco Deli locations in Grand Haven, White Cloud, Fremont, New Era, Whitehall, Belding, and Rothbury.